pragmint/open-practices/practices/separate-config-from-code.md

 Audit your current repositories to identify instances of configuration or sensitive data stored within version control.
 Document the types of data found and evaluate the potential risks associated with their exposure.

 ### Implement Environment-Specific Configuration Files
-Create separate configuration files for different environments (development, staging, production) without storing them in version control.
+Create separate configuration files for different environments (development, staging, production).
+Ensure the schema of each file should be the same.
 Experiment with mechanisms to securely inject these configurations during deployment or runtime.

-### Environment Variables Experimentation
-Shift a piece of configuration data, such as a database connection string, to environment variables.
-Test the application's behavior in different environments to assess the ease of configuration changes and its impact on deployment processes.

 ### Secure Configuration Storage Evaluation
 Explore and integrate a secure configuration management solution, such as HashiCorp Vault or AWS Secrets Manager.
 Evaluate the effectiveness of this solution in improving security and flexibility compared to storing sensitive data in version control.